PaddlePaddle/PaddleOCR/README.md

 <a name="language_requests"></a>
-## Guideline for new language requests
+## Guideline for New Language Requests

 If you want to request a new language support, a PR with 2 following files are needed：